Josh Lowe Player Props: Rays vs. Blue Jays

 Josh Lowe At The Plate

-- Lowe has driven in a run in 19 games this season (50.0%), including eight games with more than one RBI (21.1%).
-He has also driven in three or more of his team's runs in four contests.
+- Lowe has driven in a run in 19 games this season (48.7%), including eight games with more than one RBI (20.5%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.